Konstantinos-Chatzistavrou/Privatify/README.md

 ## Usage

-Download the APK from the official website or from the Google Play Store.
+Not yet available: Download the APK from the official website or from the Google Play Store.

 ## Contributing